Forest Service, Agriculture; Fish and Wildlife Service, Interior.

 At a meeting in Anchorage on December 6-7, 2005, the Board took public testimony and determined that additional information was needed on 10 communities and areas before it decided upon any potential changes.

-- For three communities, analysis was focused on evaluation of rural/nonrural status, as follows:
+- For three communities, the further analysis that followed was focused on evaluation of rural/nonrural status, as follows:

-Kodiak, Adak, and Prudhoe Bay: Currently Kodiak and Prudhoe Bay are considered rural, and Adak is considered nonrural.
+Kodiak, Adak, and Prudhoe Bay: At that time, Kodiak and Prudhoe Bay were considered rural, and Adak was considered nonrural.
 These three communities were further analyzed as to their rural/nonrural status.

-- For five nonrural groupings of communities and areas, further analysis evaluated the possibility of excluding or including places, as follows:
+- For five nonrural groupings of communities and areas, further analysis evaluated the possibility of excluding or including boundary areas, as follows:

-Fairbanks North Star Borough: Evaluate whether to continue using the entire borough as the nonrural area, or separate some outlying areas and evaluate their rural/nonrural status independently.
+Fairbanks North Star Borough: Evaluated whether to continue using the entire borough as the nonrural area, or whether to separate some outlying areas and evaluated their rural/nonrural status independently.

-Seward Area: Evaluate whether to exclude Moose Pass and similarly situated places from this nonrural grouping and evaluate their rural/nonrural status independently.
+Seward Area: Evaluated whether to exclude Moose Pass and similarly situated places from this nonrural grouping and evaluate their rural/nonrural status independently.

-Wasilla/Palmer Area: Evaluate whether to include Willow, Point MacKenzie, and similarly situated places in this nonrural grouping.
+Wasilla/Palmer Area: Evaluated whether to include Willow, Point MacKenzie, and similarly situated places in this nonrural grouping.

-Homer Area: Evaluate whether to include Fox River, Happy Valley, and similarly situated places in this nonrural grouping.
+Homer Area: Evaluated whether to include Fox River, Happy Valley, and similarly situated places in this nonrural grouping.

-Kenai Area: Evaluate whether to exclude Clam Gulch and similarly situated places from this nonrural grouping and evaluate their rural/nonrural status independently, and evaluated whether to include an additional portion of the Sterling census designated place in the nonrural Kenai area.
+Kenai Area: Evaluated whether to exclude Clam Gulch and similarly situated places from this nonrural grouping and evaluated their rural/nonrural status independently, and evaluated whether to include an additional portion of the Sterling census designated place in the nonrural Kenai area.

-- In addition, two areas were recommended for further analysis as follows:
+- In addition, two areas were further analyzed as follows:

-Ketchikan Area: Evaluate whether to include Saxman, and areas of growth and development outside the current nonrural boundary, and evaluate the rural/nonrural status of the whole area.
+Ketchikan Area: Evaluated whether to include Saxman, and other areas outside the current nonrural boundary, and evaluated the rural/nonrural status of the whole area.

-Delta Junction, Big Delta, Deltana and Fort Greely: Evaluate whether some or all of these communities should be grouped, and their rural/nonrural status evaluated collectively.
+Delta Junction, Big Delta, Deltana and Fort Greely: Evaluated whether some or all of these communities should be grouped, and if so, their rural/nonrural status evaluated collectively.

-This list for additional analysis differed from the proposed list put out for public comment in July 2005, in that: (1) The scope of the review was broadened for the Ketchikan area, currently considered nonrural, to include an analysis of rural/nonrural characteristics of the entire area; (2) the rural/nonrural status of Prudhoe Bay was added; and (3) additional analysis of Sitka was not believed to be necessary.
+This assignment for additional analysis differed from the proposed list released for public comment in July 2005, in that: (1) The scope of the review was broadened for the Ketchikan area, considered nonrural, to include an analysis of rural/nonrural characteristics of the entire area; (2) the rural/nonrural status of Prudhoe Bay was added; and (3) additional analysis of Sitka was not believed to be necessary.

-Sitka, whose population had increased from 8,588 people in 1990 to 8,835 in 2000, had been identified as an area possibly warranting further analysis.
-However, during its December 6-7, 2005, meeting, the Board heard substantial public testimony regarding the rural characteristics of Sitka and determined that no additional analysis was necessary.
-The Board is proposing to leave Sitka's rural status unchanged.
+Sitka, whose population had increased from 8,588 people in 1990 to 8,835 in 2000, had been initially identified as an area possibly warranting further analysis.
+However, during its December 6-7, 2005, meeting, the Board heard substantial public testimony regarding the rural characteristics of Sitka and determined that no additional analysis was necessary, leaving Sitka's rural status unchanged.

 During January-May 2006, Federal subsistence staff conducted in-depth analyses of each community or area on the Board-approved list of communities and areas identified for further analysis.

-On June 22, 2006, the Board met in executive session to develop the list of communities and areas they believe to be nonrural.
+On June 22, 2006, the Board met in executive session to develop the list of communities and areas they proposed to be nonrural.
 Those communities and areas were identified in a proposed rule published in the Federal Register on August 14, 2006 (71 FR 46416).

 Population size is a fundamental distinguishing characteristic between rural and nonrural communities.
 Under the current programmatic guidance in Federal subsistence regulations:

-- A community with a population of 2,500 or less is deemed rural, unless it possesses significant characteristics of a nonrural nature, or is considered to be socially and economically a part of a nonrural area.
+- A community with a population of 2,500 or less is deemed rural, unless it possesses significant characteristics of a nonrural nature, or is considered to be socially, economically, and communally part of a nonrural area.

-- A community with a population of more than 7,000 is deemed nonrural, unless it possesses significant characteristics of a rural nature.
+- A community with a population of more than 7,000 is presumed nonrural, unless it possesses significant characteristics of a rural nature.
+Start Printed Page 25690

 - A community with a population above 2,500 but not more than 7,000 is evaluated to determine its rural/nonrural status.
 The community characteristics considered in this evaluation may include, but are not limited to, diversity and development of the local economy, use of fish and wildlife, community infrastructure, transportation, and educational institutions.